 Getting a patent for the invention ensures that no other person claims your invention as their property.
 Even if someone ends up doing so – by selling a copy of your patented invention or manufacturing a product that overlaps on your patent – they could be stopped from resuming these activities with the help of case and desist letters, and legal recourse could be taken to prevent others from benefiting from your patented invention.

 Given that a patent offers its assignee the benefit to exclude others from infringing on their patent for a very long period of time (20 years from the date of filing in the US), it only makes sense that patents are not granted to every idea that is ever ideated.

 Hence, patents are only granted to inventions that meet certain criteria.
-We have explained the criteria in another article, which could be accessed from here.

 Getting a patent is not easy.
 A patent is tested on multiple factors to ensure that it is novel, obvious and is not similar to someone else’s invention/concept before the date of filing.
 Only post fulfilling all the required criteria, a patent is granted by the patent office of the particular nation.

 In certain cases, if a patent is granted and upon reexamination found not to meet any particular criterion, the rights could be revoked from the inventor/assignee.
 We would be discussing more on this later, but it is to be noted that this is one of the most important strategies used by companies to weaken their competition’s patent portfolio.

 But that’s the advanced stuff.
 Taking a step back – There are different kinds of patent searches that exist.
 While some of them are conducted before a patent is filed, others serve their purpose best only post a patent is granted.
 Each of these searches has its own unique purpose and reasons for being conducted.